Intro to Data Warehousing and Analytics

 Defining the architecture of a Data Warehouse is key when aligning business goals with technology goals.
 Each organization has its architecture based on its business needs and requirements.
 The most common architectural characteristics include:

-• Simplify data with a staging area: The bulk of data needs to be cleaned and processed before going to the warehouse production layer.
-Most organizations already have a staging area for their data
+- Simplify data with a staging area: The bulk of data needs to be cleaned and processed before going to the warehouse production layer.
+Most organizations already have a staging area for their data to increase the quality of the data.